-- Year-long evidence-based teaching, service-learning, and online & hybrid course design fellows programs provide faculty with the opportunity to consider the design of their course in the context of learning science in general, and in the context of research on diversity and inclusion in particular, while the Future Faculty Program for Teaching in Higher Education offers a parallel opportunity for graduate students.
+- Year-long evidence-based teaching and service-learning fellows programs provide educators, while the Future Faculty Program for Teaching in Higher Education offers a similar opportunity for graduate students.

-- To promote research into effective and inclusive environments, the CATLR Faculty Scholars program supports faculty as they design and carry out a scholarship of teaching and learning study, and the Lead Scholars program, in which faculty prepare their work in the scholarship of teaching and learning for external publication and presentation.
-Many faculty and lead scholar project results have demonstrated that innovative instruction often benefits lowest-achieving or underrepresented students most, while benefitting all students substantially.
+- To promote research into effective and inclusive environments, the CATLR Faculty Scholars program supports faculty as they design and carry out a scholarship of teaching and learning study.
+Drawing on emerging learning science research to create deeper learning experiences, many faculty project results have demonstrated that innovative instruction often benefits lowest-achieving or underrepresented students most, while benefiting all students substantially.

-- Workshops on a variety of teaching and learning topics, such as promoting deep learning in a globally diverse classroom and facilitating productive discussions, provide instructors with ideas and resources and connect them with a community considering the same issues.
-While CATLR offers a suite of university-wide workshops each semester, customized workshops for departments and colleges are also available upon request.
+- Programming on a variety of teaching and learning topics, such as promoting deep learning in a globally diverse classroom and facilitating productive discussions, provide instructors with ideas and resources and connect them with a community considering the same issues.

-- Inquiry groups provide an extended but informal format for faculty to exchange ideas around specific topics of mutual interest in teaching and learning, such as Difficult Dialogues in Higher Education and Contemplative Pedagogy.
+- Inquiry groups provide an extended but informal format for, such as Difficult Dialogues in Higher Education and Contemplative Pedagogy.

 - Consultations with individual instructors and teaching assistants, as well as at the department and college levels, support the creation of engaging and intellectually challenging learning environments in which all learners can succeed.
-These consultations with CATLR learning scientists can focus on any aspect of teaching and learning, including establishing an inclusive classroom climate and drawing on students’ diverse in- and out-of-class experiences.
+These consultations can focus on any aspect of teaching and learning, including establishing an inclusive classroom climate and drawing on students’ diverse in- and out-of-class experiences.